MicrosoftDocs/win32-pr.pt-br/desktop-src/lwef/-search-2x-ipropertyfilter-nestingdepth.md

 ## <a name="property-value"></a>Valor da propriedade

-Define o número que indica a profundidade de parênteses aninhados.
+Define o número que indica a profundidade dos parênteses aninhados.

 ## <a name="requirements"></a>Requisitos